bcoopr1/KaliMCP/README.md

 # KaliMCP
 A simple Kali Linux MCP protocol that can utilize Nikto, Nmap, Gobuster, Metasploit.
 This is a POC and a WIP so look for updates or expand on it yourself.
+Only works with Claude Desktop (sorry linux) but it is also functional through claudes API's infrastructure.
+Learn, build, gorw.

 ## MAKE SURE TO PASTE YOUR CONTAINERS HASH IN ClAUDE.config file